Yassine-Samlali/Ai-Chat-App/README.md

 # Then drag the contents of the dist/ folder to Vercel's dashboard for manual deployment
 ```

+### Vercel Deployment Tips

+- If you use a custom domain, add it in your Vercel dashboard after deployment.
+- Make sure your repo is public or connect your GitHub account to Vercel for private repos.
+- Vercel auto-detects Vite/React, but you can set:
+  - **Build Command:** `npm run build`
+  - **Output Directory:** `dist`
+- For environment variables, add them in the Vercel dashboard under Project Settings > Environment Variables.
+- If you see a blank page after deploy, check the build logs for errors and ensure the output directory is set to `dist`.

 ## Getting Started

 ### Prerequisites